Reconciliation

 Signed by Kaurna Elders Lewis O'Brien and Doris Graham with City of Unley Mayor Michael Keenan on 30 November 2001.

 Council acknowledges that we have limited documentation of the history and traditions of First Nations peoples on our shared land, both before and after European settlement.
-In the next year we will undertake a cultural mapping project to research the Indigenous significance of the land in the City of Unley.
+As we move into the future, we will continue to undertake cultural mapping projects to research the Indigenous significance of the land in the City of Unley.
 This research and documentation could assist in future projects, strategies and plans to recognise and celebrate Kaurna culture and language.

 Reconciliation Week